realstephendong/KOI/README.md

 # 🐟 Tamagotchi Water Bottle 🥤

 A smart, interactive water bottle that encourages healthy hydration habits through gamification and AI-powered features.
-Meet Koi and Soy, your adorable digital companions who thrive on your water drinking habits!
+Meet Koi, Soy, and Joy, your adorable digital companions who thrive on your water drinking habits!

 ## 🌟 Features